Don’t Waste a Drop! Your Ultimate Guide to Alcohol Expiration

 March 01, 2023 by Anna-Bet Stemmet

 Does alcohol expire?
 A deceptively complex question to answer, that one!
 Happily, you’ve come to the right place.
 See, alcohol waste is a proper swear word in these hallowed cocktail halls, so we know exactly how long liquor is good for, what makes liquor go bad, and what you can do to ensure you don’t waste a drop.

-Here is The Mixer’s ultimate guide to alcohol expiration once a bottle has been opened and how to get the best out of every bottle.
+Here is The Mixer UK’s ultimate guide to alcohol expiration and how to get the best out of every bottle.

 Think twice about alcohol waste

 As the cost-of-living crisis continues to churn out increasingly angsty news headlines, the spotlight has fallen squarely on food waste once more.